 When selecting panel members, ensure a diverse interview panel.
 This reduces the risk of biases in ratings and allows for a diverse range of interviewers.
 Additionally this adheres to the agency's commitment to diversity and inclusion.

-In support of our agency's commitment to diversity and inclusion, all panel members participating in the interview are expected to take the WA-State Interview Panel course through the Learning Management System.
-When signing in to LMS, select Course Catalog and in the search box enter WA-State Interview Panel, select the course and launch it.
+In support of our agency's commitment to diversity and inclusion, all panel members participating in the interview are expected to take the WA-State Interview Panel training in The WA State Learning Center (TLC).

 When participating on a panel there could be some sub-conscious ways that bias can creep into the interview process.
 Being aware of these throughout the process will help keep yourself and your fellow panel members from making inconsistent assessments.